What do we mean by decommissioned systems and what are the challenges?

 In order to comply with MHRA data integrity guidelines and GxP principles you need to break down data silos and create a single view, such as a heterogenous data lake.

 How does Arkivum remove this problem?

-Using Arkivum Trust you can prevent data loss due to end of life systems.
+Using Arkivum Trust you can prevent data loss due to decommissioned applications and systems.
 Extract data from legacy systems so you can use it again and again as you need to.
 Arkivum solutions ingest data from any source and multiple file types, and its vendor neutral technology means you can future-proof against EoL issues.